 The call for proposals will detail the opportunity presented to lead implementation in the relevant hotspot, and will include the Terms of Reference, criteria for evaluation, and a closing date for the receipt of proposals by the CEPF Secretariat.
-It will also include the maximum budget amount allocated for the Regional Implementation Team in the region and a link to the approved ecosystem profile on the CEPF Web site, www.cepf.net.
+It will also include the maximum budget amount allocated for the Regional Implementation Team in the region and a link to the approved ecosystem profile on the CEPF Web site.

 Applicants will be required to submit a proposal in the approved CEPF application template, including detailed project objectives (goal, purpose, outputs), the organization's comparative advantage in carrying out the role as a Regional Implementation Team, and clear performance indicators.
-In addition, the proposal must include a detailed budget, logical framework and five-year work plan and identify a single regional coordinator who will be principally responsible for carrying out these plans.
+In addition, the proposal must include a detailed budget, logical framework and five-year work plan.